Pausing AI development might go wrong. How to mitigate the risks?

 Pausing for too short / only for 6 months

 The pause we propose is of indeterminate length.
-We shouldn’t unpause until there is a good enough consensus that we know how to develop aligned AIs, no matter how powerful they are, and that we have the systems in place to do it carefully and democratically.
-It is NOT like the six-month pause asked by the open letter published by the Future of Life Institute
+We shouldn’t unpause until there is a broad consensus that we know how to develop frontier AIs safely.
+Technically, and democratically speaking.
+Our proposal is NOT “for at least 6 months” like the open letter published by the Future of Life Institute .

 Pausing for too long